 The University of Rhode Island - this is a barebones JS/PHP code snippet that uses SHA1 and doesn't look particularly user friendly.

 Hashcash-js - this code is pretty good, but it's 15 years old and uses CRC32 as the hash function.

 Eric Martindale's Hashcasher - this looks like a great option for folks who run their web site on a nodejs server.
 Unfortunately, my site is static HTML with one PHP page for the contact form.

 So I spent a day modernizing the hashcash-js codebase; the code is now more succinct and uses SHA256 as its hash function.
 The code is available here:

 Choosing the Right Difficulty

-At time of writing I'd keep the difficulty below 20 (bits) so that it doesn't take more than a few hundred thousand guesses to find a solution.
+At time of writing I'm using a target of 19 which should take most devices between 30 and 60 seconds to solve.
 This figure will need to be updated every few years as CPUs become faster.

 The Proof is in the Posting

 My contact form was unprotected for several days after I disabled the hashcash requirements.

 During that time I received dozens of spam emails through the form.
 Once I implemented my new self hosted hashcash library, the spam stopped once more!